redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 ### Troubleshooting

 Here are some possible causes of high database latency.
-Note that high database latency is just one possible cause of high application latency.
+Note that high database latency is just one of the reasons why application latency might be high.
 Application latency can be caused by a variety of factors, including a low cache hit rate.

 High Proxy CPU - There are several possible causes of high proxy CPU.